Christian Manrique (footballer)

-Christian Manrique Díaz (born 2 October 1998) is a Spanish professional footballer who played for Hungarian club Debrecen as a left back.
+Christian Manrique Díaz (born 2 October 1998) is a Spanish professional footballer who plays for Greek Super League club Panetolikos, as a left back.

 Club career

 Born in Móstoles, Manrique graduated from the youth academy of Rayo Vallecano and was promoted to the B-team on 15 June 2017.
 On 28 August, he made his debut, coming on as a substitute for Victor Villacañas in a 2−1 defeat against CF Trival Valderas.
 On 17 December, he scored his first goal for the team in a 3−0 victory against CD San Fernando de Henares.

 On 11 July 2018, Manrique moved abroad and joined Cypriot First Division club AC Omonia.
 On 16 September, he made his debut for the club, coming on as a last minute substitute for Jaílson in a 1−0 win against Enosis Neon Paralimni FC.

 On 1 June 2022, Manrique signed a contract with Debrecen in Hungary for two years with an option for a third.

+On 6 August 2024, Manrique returned to Spain and signed with Alcorcón in the third tier.